alabamathirteen is a largely self-taught, disabled, working class, visual artist living and working in Leeds.

 She works predominantly with photography, embroidery and sound recordings.

-Moving forward, alabamathirteen hopes to develop new processes that allow her work to become immersive and multi-sensory.
-By doing so she hopes to create a bridge of communication between herself, as a disabled artist, and the public she is isolated from by emulating the experiences of disability and building on that concept to find ways of weaving accessibility into her work on multiple levels.
+Moving forward, she hopes to develop new processes that allow her work to become immersive and multi-sensory.
+By doing so she hopes to create a bridge of communication between herself, as a disabled artist, and the public she is isolated from, by sharing her experiences of disability and weaving accessibility into her work on multiple levels.

 *please note that links open in a new tab*

 art + films + tattoos + horror + david lynch + john waters + coffee + pink flamingos + hallowe’en at christmas